Peloton has lots of classes beyond the bike! Here are the best Peloton classes and instructors for cycling, running, strength, and yoga.

 Best Peloton Treadmill and Run classes

 Peloton tread classes are very popular since they help beat treadmill boredom.
-I don’t have the Peloton Tread and haven’t had access to a treadmill since COVID started so I haven’t tried any of the classes.
-And, when I run outside, I like to listen to music so I haven’t tried the outdoor run classes either.
+I don’t love to run inside, so I haven’t tried these.
 But, I got some feedback from others which I shared below!

 There are also Tread Bootcamps where you run and follow them by strength.
 I haven’t done them, but I like the below idea someone shared in my Facebook group!